2008 FIBA Asia Under-18 Championship for Women

-FIBA Asia Under-18 Championship for Women 2008 is FIBA Asia's basketball championship for females under 18 years old.
-The games were held at Medan, Indonesia.
+FIBA Asia Under-18 Championship for Women 2008 is FIBA Asia's basketball championship for females under 18 years of age.
+The games were played in Medan, Indonesia, from November 2 to 9, 2008.

 The championship is divided into two levels: Level I and Level II.
 The top three teams of Level I at the end of the tournament qualifies for the World U-19 Championship for Women.
 The two lowest finishers of Level I meets the top two finishers to determine which teams qualify for Level for 2010's championship.
 The losers are relegated to Level II.